What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Thursday sixth August

-Hazard Shut: the Battle of Lengthy Tan Australian warfare film about the eponymous battle that befell throughout the Vietnam Struggle
+Hazard Shut: the Battle of Lengthy Tan Australian warfare film about the eponymous battle that passed off throughout the Vietnam Battle

 Nasha Natasha Documentary about Natalia Oreiro, a Uruguayan singer and actress

-The Rain season 3 The third and closing season of the Danish post-apocalyptic sequence
+The Rain season 3 The third and ultimate season of the Danish post-apocalyptic sequence

-The Seven Lethal Sins season 4 The fourth run of the common anime, which has a unique studio behind it than beforehand
+The Seven Lethal Sins season 4 The fourth run of the widespread anime, which has a unique studio behind it than beforehand

 Friday seventh August